cassandrale179/xpiri/README.md

 # xpiri
-A Google Assistant SDK that monitor your refrigerator automatically
+A Google Assistant SDK that monitor your refrigerator remotely.

 ## How To Run This Web App